lolol101/AA-Arch/README.md

 ## Description

-This project's goal is to implement several string-searching algorithms.
+Goal of this project is to implement several string-searching algorithms.
 The following algorithms are intended to be implemented:
 1. The Aho-Korasik algorithm
 2. The Knuth-Morris-Pratt algorithm
 3. The Rabin-Karp algorithm